-1 The CAISO optimizes the dispatch of the several hundred generators across its system to 2 find the overall lowest-cost mix of resources to meet CAISO system load requirements 3 (including those of SDG&E).
-The CAISO market also co-optimizes the allocation of 4 dispatchable capacity between generation and A/S capacity, based on prices submitted for each 5 of these services in the resource bids.
-8 The resulting allocation of awards between generation 6 and A/S across the system therefore reflects the economic tradeoff between capacity used for 7 generation and what is reserved for A/S. 8 The CAISO employs an iterative mixed-integer programming methodology to account 9 for the numerous constraints cited above.
-A technical bulletin published by the CAISO describes 10 in greater detail its LCD optimization processes with respect to the IFM ("Integrated Forward 11 Market").
-Specifically, Section 2.3 states: 12 13 14 The SCUC [Security Constrained Unit Commitment] engine determines optimally the commitment status and the Schedules of Generating Units as well as Participating Loads and Resource-Specific System Resources.
-15 16 17 18 19 The objective is to minimize the Start-Up and Minimum Load costs and bid in Energy costs and Ancillary Services, subject to network as well as resource related constraints over the entire Time Horizon, e.g., the Trading Day in the IFM.
+The CAISO optimizes the dispatch of the several hundred generators across its system to find the overall lowest-cost mix of resources to meet CAISO system load requirements (including those of SDG&E).
+The CAISO market also co-optimizes the allocation of dispatchable capacity between generation and A/S capacity, based on prices submitted for each of these services in the resource bids.
+The resulting allocation of awards between generation and A/S across the system therefore reflects the economic tradeoff between capacity used for generation and what is reserved for A/S.

+The CAISO employs an iterative mixed-integer programming methodology to account for the numerous constraints cited above.
+A technical bulletin published by the CAISO describes in greater detail its LCD optimization processes with respect to the IFM ("Integrated Forward Market").
+Specifically, Section 2.3 states:

+The SCUC [Security Constrained Unit Commitment] engine determines optimally the commitment status and the Schedules of Generating Units as well as Participating Loads and Resource-Specific System Resources.

+The objective is to minimize the Start-Up and Minimum Load costs and bid in Energy costs and Ancillary Services, subject to network as well as resource related constraints over the entire Time Horizon, e.g., the Trading Day in the IFM.
 The time interval of the optimization is one hour in the DAM and 5 or 15 minutes in the RTM depending on the application.

+For example, if a generator's energy bid price is \$10/MWh in-the-money relative to the clearing price, then the IFM may award the generator an A/S award only if the A/S clearing price exceeds \$10 or the generator's bid, whichever is greater.

-20 21 22 23 24 25 26 27 28 In IFM the overall production (or Bid) cost is determined by the total of the Start- Up and Minimum Load Cost of CAISO-committed Generating Units, the Energy Bids of all scheduled Generating Units, and the Ancillary Service Bids of resources selected to provide Ancillary Services.
-This objective leads to a least- cost multi-product co-optimization methodology that maximizes economic efficiency, relieves network Congestion and considers physical constraints .
+In IFM the overall production (or Bid) cost is determined by the total of the Start-Up and Minimum Load Cost of CAISO-committed Generating Units, the Energy Bids of all scheduled Generating Units, and the Ancillary Service Bids of resources selected to provide Ancillary Services.
+This objective leads to a least-cost multi-product co-optimization methodology that maximizes economic efficiency, relieves network Congestion and considers physical constraints.
 The economic efficiency of the market operation can be achieved through a least cost resource commitment and scheduling with co-optimization of Energy and Ancillary Services.

-9 29 A feature of the CAISO market is the ability for market participants to submit 30 self-schedules rather than economic (or price) bids for load and generation.
-A self-schedule is a 8 For example, if a generator's energy bid price is \$10/MWh in-the-money relative to the clearing price, then the IFM may award the generator an A/S award only if the A/S clearing price exceeds \$10 or the generator's bid, whichever is greater.
+A feature of the CAISO market is the ability for market participants to submit self-schedules rather than economic (or price) bids for load and generation.
+A self-schedule is a price-taker bid that is awarded, regardless of the Pnode clearing price (even if negative), subject to operational constraints.

-9 California ISO, Technical Bulletin 2009-06-05: Market Optimization Details (November 19, 2009) at 2-8 - 2-9 (emphasis added), available at http://www.caiso.com/Documents/TechnicalBulletin-MarketOptimizationDetails.pdf.

-price-taker bid that is awarded, regardless of the Pnode clearing price (even if negative), subject to operational constraints.
 SDG&E submits a self-schedule for its forecasted load in the Day Ahead Market ("DAM").
-SDG&E also submits self-schedules for its (non-intermittent resources) must-take resources in the DAM.10 This approach is needed because SDG&E has an obligation to receive energy from these resources, regardless of the market price, and selfscheduling in the DAM ensures that revenues paid to these resources effectively offset costs charged to SDG&E load.
+SDG&E also submits self-schedules for its (non-intermittent resources) must-take resources in the DAM.
+This approach is needed because SDG&E has an obligation to receive energy from these resources, regardless of the market price, and self-scheduling in the DAM ensures that revenues paid to these resources effectively offset costs charged to SDG&E load.

 Generally, self-schedules do not support the least-cost objective if a resource is capable of responding to price signals.
 As described earlier, self-schedules are price-taker bids which may provide no assurance that market revenues will pay for fuel and other operating costs, and thereby may expose SDG&E ratepayers to unnecessary risk of losses.
-Furthermore, selfschedules could affect the CAISO's ability to optimally procure energy and A/S which are necessary for grid reliability.
+Furthermore, self-schedules could affect the CAISO's ability to optimally procure energy and A/S which are necessary for grid reliability.
 Operational constraints will at times make self-scheduling preferable to cost based bids.